- Search The Registry

 - My Account

 Ferdinand Lee Barnett was born in Nashville, Tennessee.
-His mother was a freewoman, Martha Brooks His father, also named Ferdinand Lee Barnett, was born in Nashville and worked as a blacksmith.
+His mother was a freewoman, Martha Brooks.
+Ferdinand Lee Barnett's father was born in Nashville and worked as a blacksmith.
 He purchased his family's freedom the year Ferdinand was born.
 They lived in Nashville until about 1859, when they left the United States and moved to Windsor, Ontario, across the Detroit River from Detroit, Michigan.

 They wanted to get beyond the reach of the Fugitive Slave Act of 1850, which had created incentives for slave catchers to kidnap free Blacks and sell them into slavery.
 The Barnett family returned to the US in 1869 after the American Civil War and the end of slavery, settling in Chicago, Illinois.
 Ferdinand was educated in Chicago schools, first attending the old Jones school at Clark and Harrison.
 He entered Central High School, graduating in 1874.

 After high school, he taught in the South for two years before returning to Chicago to attend Union College of Law, now Northwestern Law School.
 Barnett graduated from law school and was admitted to the Illinois bar in 1878.
-In 1877, Barnett, organized the semi-monthly newspaper, the Conservator a radical journal that focused on justice and equal rights, and Barnett was soon recognized as a local Black leader.
+In 1877, Barnett organized the semi-monthly newspaper, the Conservator, a radical journal focused on justice and equal rights, and Barnett was soon recognized as a local Black leader.